AlexFreik/pranic-diet-blog/clcfaz2xn000f08lf1lca0il9.md

 * 1 tsp salt

-* 1 Tbsp Chanki Chat Masala (you can replace it with another masala or just add black pepper)
+* 1 Tbsp Chunki Chat Masala (you can replace it with another masala or just add black pepper)

 ## Steps